 ProMED-mail.
 Read their digests to keep up with what's happening with infectious diseases.

 Pro Publica (Journalism in the Public Interest, keep up with their latest investigations), watch for Charles Ornstein, especially.

-Psych Central (psychology and mental health news and access to online mental health resources)
+Psych Central News (psychology and mental health news and access to online mental health resources)

-PubMed (National Library of Medicine's massive database of journal abstracts--set up keyword alerts for studies etc. in areas you want to follow.
+PubMed (National Library of Medicine's massive database of journal abstracts).
+Set up keyword alerts for studies etc. in areas you want to follow.
 See also The Insider's Guide to Accessing NLM Data (learn the basics of APIs, E-utilities, and PubMed).

 Shots (National Public Radio)